PhilippEngler/eufy-security-hm/README.md

 * execute interactions to specific events (e.g. motion detected) by using HMScript

 ## Devices
-Starting with v3.0.0, the addon will only run with RaspberryMatic and debmatic.
-The CCU3 with the original firmware provided by eq-3 and piVCCU will currently not support v3.0.0 and newer.
+Starting with v3.0.0, the addon will only run with OpenCCU, RaspberryMatic and debmatic.
+The CCU3 with firmware other than OpenCCU / RaspberryMatic and piVCCU will currently not support v3.0.0 and newer.
-* CCU3 with original software: use the *ccu3* package (CCU1 and CCU2 are not supported) [not supported by v3.0.0 and newer]
+* CCU3 with firmware other than OpenCCU / RaspberryMatic: use the *ccu3* package (CCU1 and CCU2 are not supported) [not supported by v3.0.0 and newer]
-* RaspberryMatic:
+* OpenCCU and RaspberryMatic:
   * on arm-based hardware other than RaspberryPi 3 or 4: use the *arm32* flagged *.tar.gz*-package
   * on RaspberryPi 3 or 4 based hardware (including RaspberryMatic running on CCU3): you can use the *arm64* flagged *.tar.gz*-package
   * on OVA platforms: use the *amd64* flagged *.tar.gz*-package